Dashboard Phase 1 Introduction

 Don't rush it.
 I know that sounds obvious, but the temptation is real—to skim through the exercises, skip to the "real content," and treat the self-assessment like a formality you have to get past.

 Resist that.
-The exercises in Week 1 are not warm-up.
+The exercises in the Launchpad are not warm-up.
 They are the work.
-The answers you write in the self-assessment become your interview answers in Week 4.
+The answers you write in the self-assessment become your interview answers in Phase 4: The Launch.
 The myths you dismantle now are the ones that will try to come back when you're nervous on a call six months from now.
 The quick win exercise gives you proof you'll carry with you into every moment of doubt.

 Actually do the exercises.
 Not in your head.
 On paper, in a document, somewhere outside your mind where you can look back at it.